 Sec.
-23-45.
-Appeals.
+23-40 Appeals.

-The disapproval or required modification of any proposed stormwater design plan, or the determination by the city of noncompliance, or failure to maintain shall entitle the aggrieved person to appeal this decision or lack of action to the city council.
-Such appeal must be made in writing to the city clerk and the city manager within 15 days of written notice of disapproval or modification of a stormwater design plan, or determination of either noncompliance or failure to maintain or within 30 days of the receipt of a notice of assessment of a civil penalty, made or rendered by the city engineer in the enforcement of this article.
+- a) The disapproval or required modification of any proposed stormwater design plan, or the determination by the city of noncompliance or failure to maintain shall entitle the aggrieved person to appeal this decision or lack of action to the city council.
+Such appeal must be made in writing to the city clerk and the city manager within fifteen (15) days of written notice of disapproval or modification of a stormwater design plan, or determination of either noncompliance or failure to maintain or within thirty (30) days of the receipt of a notice of assessment of a civil penalty, made or rendered by the city manager in the enforcement of this article. - b) Appeals shall follow the process described in the administrative manual.